redhat-na-ssa/hobbyist-guide-to-rhoai/bootcamp/00_bootcamp_instructions.md

 ### Automation Key

-- To run all steps, from this repo's root directory, run below command - `sh ./bootcamp/scripts/runstep.sh -s 0
+- To run all steps, from this repo's root directory, run below command
-  `
+  - ```sh
+    ./bootcamp/scripts/runstep.sh -s 0
+    ```

 > NOTE: `Steps 10 - 13 are NOT fully automated, and will need manual configurations`

 > For more comprehensive gitops functionality, check out below repository:
 > [**demo-ai-gitops-catalog**](https://github.com/redhat-na-ssa/demo-ai-gitops-catalog)